Compliance tab

 - QR scan status (for other collaborators).

-The UI surfaces encrypted or tamper-proof indicators and verification links instead of raw document contents.
+The UI surfaces encrypted or tamper-proof indicators, authorization state, and verification links instead of raw document contents.

 Recommended workflow for project owners